Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life: Congregations

 Other religious institutes are called congregations.
-Their members make simple vows; women are called sisters.
+Their members make simple vows; women who have taken these vows are known as sisters.

 Secular institutes

 A secular institute is an organization of consecrated individuals who, unlike members of a religious institute who live in community, live in the world, and work for the sanctification of the world from within.

-Institutes may also be classified as a "clerical" or "lay institute" depending on whether the members exercise Holy Orders.(can.
-588.2, and (can.
-588.3).
+Institutes may also be classified as a "clerical" or "lay institute" depending on whether the members exercise Holy Orders.

 Society of apostolic life

 A society of apostolic life is a group of men or women within the Catholic Church who have come together for a specific purpose and live fraternally.

 Both Institutes of Consecrated Life and Societies of Apostolic Life need the written approval of a bishop to operate within his diocese, although a diocesan bishop can establish an institute of consecrated life or society in his own territory, after consulting the Apostolic See.